EugeneHasJeans/EugeneHasJeans.github.io/README.md

 Using a gas and a heartbeat sensor, users can plug those into a PCB and use a raspberry pi to display the readings on either a computer or phone when the app is ready and completed!

+You can have your very own Lifelines: Breathalyzer product just by following this section.
+The only thing that would keep you from doing it much faster would be the delivery dates on items.
+After putting in the hard work, you can use it to impress people with and hopefully use it yourself to keep you far away from drunk driving.
+You yourself can help reduce the problem of drinking and driving just by making this.

 ![](https://eugenehasjeans.github.io/images/sysdiagram.jpg)